-- Performing a removeExternal(w) can cause T to become unbalanced. - Let z be the first unbalanced node encountered while travelling up the tree from w. - y = child of z with higher height (y ≠ ancestor of w) - x = child of y with higher height, or either child if two children of y have the same height. - Perform operation restructure(x) to restore balance at the subtree rooted at z. - As this restructuring may upset the balance of another node higher in the tree, we must continue checking for balance until the root of T is reached.
+- · First remove the node as in a BST. - Performing a removeExternal(w) can cause T to become unbalanced. - Let z be the first unbalanced node encountered while travelling up the tree from w. - y = child of z with higher height (y ≠ ancestor of w) - x = child of y with higher height, or either child if two children of y have the same height. - Perform operation restructure(x) to restore balance at the subtree rooted at z. - As this restructuring may upset the balance of another node higher in the tree, we must continue checking for balance until the root of T is reached.